 Free to Sin All You Want!

-Responsible freedom and irresponsible freedom is the difference between what you are able to do and what you are encouraged and invited by God to do.
+Responsible freedom and irresponsible freedom are the difference between what you are able to do and what you are encouraged and invited by God to do.
 It’s the difference between can and will, between the possible and the beneficial.
 While freedom allows you to sin, it does not condone sin or bad choices.
 Paul is emphatic about that.

 What shall we say then?
 Shall we continue in sin that grace may abound?
 Certainly not!
 How shall we who died to sin live any longer in it? - Romans 6:1